Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 The spirit had spoken of a land of the mighty Mississippi River, left behind by the Minnesota glaciers.
 And, through a long and winding road after those cataclysmic snows and glaciers, men at last did return to the land envisioned, Minnesotum Mare Clarum.
 The heart of this storied land was a river, called the Mississippi, known to generations as the four-eyed river.

-And so it was that a glorious expedition in 1832 A.D., a fellowship of seekers of the source, made an arduous voyage to the very origin of that vast glacial flow that--gathering water and power along the way-- fill the Gulf of America (which Columbus's leader Amerigo Vespucci would discover and whom that immense body of water--over half the size the Mediterrean itself--would be named after, in 2025).
-To that vast gulf, future voyages from the Old World of Stephanus would evenually come, even to the fabled Minnesota Mare Clarum and men from a place called Europe would actually discover the New World Stephanus had been shown in his dream.
+And so it was that a glorious expedition in 1832 A.D., a fellowship of seekers of the source, made an arduous voyage to the very origin of that vast glacial flow that--gathering water and power along the way-- fills the Gulf of America (which Columbus's leader Amerigo Vespucci would discover and whom that immense body of water--over half the size Mare Nostrum itself--would be named after, in 2025).
+To that vast gulf, future voyages from the Old World of Stephanus would evenually come, even to the fabled Minnesota Mare Clarum and men from a place called Europe would actually visit the New World Stephanus had been shown in his dream.

 The Indian School